Charlie Ruan

 March 2024 – Present Pittsburgh, PA

-Catalyst Group; Investigating distributed LLM serving systems
+Catalyst Group; LLM serving systems

 Prof. Christopher De Sa, Cornell University